Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Discussion

 \section{Discussion}

-We queried whether LLMs distinctly represent different kinds of value: moral, grammatical, and economic.
-In the behavior of numerous models, we found that while moral value was relatively faithful, judgments about grammatical and economic value was unduly influenced by moral content.
-This confusion led models to report that well formed sentences were not grammatical if they described moral wrongs, or objects to be worth less if they were used in the context of a harm.
-The underlying representations of these axes of value in residual stream activations were highly correlated with each other in open-source models.
-Furthermore, directional ablation of the morality value vector affected not just moral valuation behavior but also grammatical and economic judgment.
-In fact, grammatical and economic judgments \textit{improved} following ablation, emphasizing that there is interference among these kinds of valuations.
-While entangled behavior was not seen in newer, closed-source LLMs (Claude 3.7 Sonnet, GPT-4o mini, and Gemini 2.0), GPT and Gemini embedding models still exhibited this conflation, suggesting that their underlying representations may still echo it.
+We investigated whether LLMs distinctly represent different kinds of value: moral, grammatical, and economic.
+In the behavior of numerous models, we found that while moral value was represented faithfully, judgments about grammatical and economic value was unduly reflective of moral content.
+This confusion led such models to report that well formed sentences were not grammatical if they described moral wrongs, or objects to be worth less if they were used in the context of a harm.
+The underlying representational geometry of these value attributes in residual stream activations reflected this correlation, and directional ablation of the morality value vector affected not just moral valuation behavior but also grammatical and economic judgment.
+In fact, grammatical and economic judgments \textit{improved} following ablation, revealing that there is interference among these kinds of value representations.
+While entangled behavior was not seen in large closed-source LLMs, smaller variants as well as GPT and Gemini embedding models still exhibited this conflation, suggesting that their underlying representations may still echo it.
 We believe this kind of representational entanglement is problematic for value alignment.
-If models cannot distinguish kinds of good, valuation will be fundamentally distorted relative to human norms.
+If models cannot distinguish kinds of good, valuation will be fundamentally distorted relative to human norms, and could lead to errors in judgment during tasks.

-The impetus for our hypothesis of value entanglement arose from the observation that the word "good" (and other valenced language) does not easily distinguish between good of different kinds in natural language.
-Moreover, post-training procedures like RLHF typically leave the basis for preferred responses ambiguous \cite{bai_constitutional_2022}.
-By showing entanglement effects in pre-trained only and, more strongly so, in post-trained models, we support the idea that both training sources contribute to these effects.